canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

         know how to register the existing controller in your workstation.

-4. If the worker is deployed in a Canonical infrastructure, you also need to ensure that the proper squid proxy and firewall configurations are set to allow traffics between the cluster and the temporal staging, the grafana, karapace, kafka, and google-oidc-related servers are permitted.
+4. If the worker is deployed in a Canonical infrastructure, you also need to ensure that the proper squid proxy and firewall configurations are set to allow traffics between the cluster and the Temporal staging, the Grafana, Karapace, Kafka, Github, AWS ECR and Google-OIDC-related servers are permitted.

 ## Deploying the charm with Terraform